 Generally speaking, most corporate entities in Spain are subject to a 25% corporate tax rate.
 And, as previously mentioned, resident companies in Spain have to pay tax based on their global income.

 Of course, there are several exceptions to these rules.
 New companies only have to pay a 15% tax rate for the first two tax periods in which they turn a profit.
-The caveat, however, is that this rate does not apply to companies that are part of a national or international conglomerate.
+However, this reduced rate does not apply to companies that form part of a corporate group, whether domestic or international, nor to entities created as a continuation of an existing business.

 Below are a few other types of corporate tax rates in Spain: